Probing homogeneity with standard candles: Methodology

 To determine the model parameters in eq.~\eqref{eq:RBF} we utilize the F-test

-where $\ell_A$ is the number of degrees of freedom corresponding to model $A$, $\textit{Threshold}$ is the likelihood of model $2$ having improvement over model $1$ (set to $\sim 95\%$ in our case), $\mathcal{F} \left( n_1 , n_2 \right)$ is the F-Ratio distribution of $\{ n_1 , n_2 \}$ parameters, $\textit{CDF} \left( \mathcal{D}, x \right)$ is the cumulative probability of the distribution $\mathcal{D}$ at $x$, and $\textit{CDF}$ stands for the cumulative distribution function.
-We perform a step-wise regression by gradually increasing the number of fitting parameters and stop when the F-test fails.\footnote{Although it is known that step-wise regression underestimates the likelihood, we choose a very stringent threshold that compensates this effect.} In addition to different model parameters, we also consider the effect of ``method parameters'' such as number of steps in local optimization, by taking results from different methods and combining them together (bagging).
+where $\ell_A$ is the number of degrees of freedom corresponding to model $A$, {\it Threshold} is the likelihood of model $2$ having improvement over model $1$ (set to $\sim 95\%$ in our case), $\mathcal{F} \left( n_1 , n_2 \right)$ is the F-Ratio distribution of $\{ n_1 , n_2 \}$ parameters, $\textit{CDF} \left( \mathcal{D}, x \right)$ is the cumulative probability of the distribution $\mathcal{D}$ at $x$, and $\textit{CDF}$ stands for the cumulative distribution function.
+We perform a step-wise regression by gradually increasing the number of fitting parameters and stop when the F-test fails.\footnote{Although it is known that step-wise regression underestimates the likelihood, we choose a very stringent threshold that compensates this effect.}

+\HWC{We also consider the predicted residual error sum of squares (PRESS) statistics in conjunction with the F-test to make our model selection even more robust.
+The PRESS is defined as

+where $f_i \left( z_i \right)$ is the best fit function fitted using the data without the $i$-th entry, evaluated at that data point.
+The PRESS is a measure of the predictability of a model.
+Lower PRESS value indicates high predictive power and vice versa.} In addition to different model parameters, we \COM{also} consider the effect of ``method parameters'' such as number of steps in local optimization, by taking results from different methods and combining them together (bagging).
 The bagging process stabilizes the outcome by further reducing the likelihood of falling into local minima.